Role of Smart Contract Lifecycle Management (CLM) in Information Technology (IT) Sector

 Contract Lifecycles in Information Technology (IT)

-In the technology industry, where products and services move and adapt at breakneck speed, innovation is critical.
+In the information technology industry, where products and services move and adapt at breakneck speed, innovation is critical.
 To keep up with the pace of business and stay ahead of the competition, information technology or IT companies must always strive to become more flexible and robust.

 Commercial models in the technology business, on the other hand, are extremely complex.
 Hardware and software sales are often coupled with complicated “as-a-service” subscription offers, which are managed through channel partners and systems integrators.
 As a result, there’s a need for proper contract management which can be achieved through contract lifecycle management, commonly called CLM.